bwiens/ZenFish/README.md

 git clone https://github.com/bwiens/ZenFish.git
 ```

-Then, copy the ZenFish_Theme into the themes folder in /sites/all/themes/
+Then, copy the theme folders and superfish libraries (which contain css customization).
 ```
-cp -r ZenFish/ZenFish_Theme /var/www/html/sites/all/themes/
+cp -r zen/ and kln_theme/ into /var/www/html/sites/all/themes/ cp -r superfish/ into /var/www/html/sites/all/libraries/
 ```

 Install Modules and Libraries: